Kiryukhasemenov/Russian_Loanwords_in_Mandarin/README.md

 # Studies on Russian Loanword Adaptation in Chinese
-### Kirill Semenov, Higher School of Economics - Moscow, 2018-2020
+### Kirill Semenov, Higher School of Economics - Moscow, 2018-2021
 ---
-This is my two year's research on Russian phonetic loanwords in Mandarin Chinese.
+This is my three year's research on Russian phonetic loanwords in Mandarin Chinese and on the Russian lexicon in Russian-Chinese (aka Kyakhta) Pidgin.

 The repository consists of three folders:
 1. [`2019`](../../tree/master/2019) - the code for: